 QSPainRelief’s first patient event took place as part of Pain Alliance Europe’s (PAE) annual General Assembly (GA) Meeting on 24 June 2020.
 QSPainRelief’s scientific coordinator, Prof. Dr. Liesbeth de Lange, presented the scope of our Horizon 2020-funded research project in a 20-min ppt presentation.
 The talk was well-received by the audience of laymen and representatives of European pain patient organisations from 19 different countries.
 We herewith share the talk as a webinar for students, the general public, and patients!

-This is the first QSPainRelief Masterclass, held by our scientific and ethical advisory board (SEAB) member Prof. Dr. Albert Dahan from Leiden University Medical Center (LUMC) in Leiden, The Netherlands, during the project’s 2nd General Assembly (GA) Meeting on December 10th, 2020.
+This is the 1st QSPainRelief Masterclass, held by our scientific and ethical advisory board (SEAB) member Prof. Dr. Albert Dahan from Leiden University Medical Center (LUMC) in Leiden, The Netherlands, during the project’s 2nd General Assembly (GA) Meeting on December 10th, 2020.
 As an expert on chronic pain treatment, he provides detailed insight into the current approaches used in the clinical treatment of chronic pain patients.

 This is the 2nd QSPainRelief Masterclass, held by the leader of work package 6 (WP6), Prof. Dr. Rafael Maldonado from University Pompeu Fabra (UPF, Barcelona, Spain), during the project’s 2nd General Assembly (GA) Meeting on December 10th, 2020.
 As an expert on preclinical research regarding nociception (pain perception), pain medication, and the development of addiction, Rafael elucidates the value and necessity of animal models in researching addictive behaviors and related brain regions.
 In particular, we learn everything about operant self-administration of opioids (or any other potential “drug”, including alcohol or food) in animal models of reward, reinforcement, abuse liability, and addiction.